 Our office is pleased to offer i-CAT 3D Cone Beam imaging for patients receiving dental implant treatment.
 Come and see for yourself what it's like to receive an advanced, patient-friendly 3D scan.

-We prefer to perform teeth-in-a-day and dental implant surgery with our advanced computerized 3D dental treatment software whenever possible.
-Our advanced surgical computerized guide protocol from Anatomage® not only delivers high precision for dental implant surgery but also allows all-on-four patients to eat, soft diet, the next day.
-In addition to significantly decrease recovery time.
+We prefer to perform All-On-4 procedure with our advanced computerized 3D dental treatment software whenever possible.
+Our advanced surgical computerized guide protocol from Anatomage® not only delivers high precision for dental implant surgery but also allows all-on-four patients to eat, a soft diet, the next day.
+In addition to significantly decreasing recovery time.
 Our implant 3D software is a highly effective tool that, in certain clinical cases, delivers minimal invasive surgery for fast all-on-four recovery time.

-Teeth-in-a-day and all-on-4 payment options and financing.
+What are ALL-ON-4 different payment options and financing?
 (Best Choice)

-The best choice of patient financing for the ALL-ON-4 that makes it possible for patients to receive dental implants treatment.
+The best choice of patient financing for the ALL-ON-4 makes it possible for patients to receive dental implant treatment.

 This Program offers flexible financing.
 The Program offers an easier way to pay for treatments not covered by insurance and to cover deductibles

-With this type of teeth-in-a-day dental implants financing plan, patients can break up the total cost of treatment into a series of monthly payments.
+With this type of teeth-in-a-day dental implant financing plan, patients can break up the total cost of treatment into a series of monthly payments.
 Click on the LendingClub logo above to apply online and check your options in just minutes.
-Please note: (Under doctor name you must enter: " max arocha ")
+Please note: (Under doctor name you must type: " max arocha ")

-Types of dental implant fixed bridge prosthesis for the full mouth.
+Types of dental implant fixed bridge prosthesis for the full mouth [photos]

 Dental implant fixed acrylic teeth prosthesis over a titanium bar on 4 dental implants.
 The titanium bar may be hidden under the acrylic upon request.
 (Permanent hybrid fixed bridge)

-The cost of a full mouth set of Teeth-in-a-Day with dental implants for denture patients
+What is the cost of a full mouth set for Teeth-in-a-Day with dental implants for denture patients?

 Most traditional dental clinicians place about six to eight dental implants per arch for a full set of teeth in patients who have a bad failing, missing teeth or dentures.
-When you factor in the cost of each dental implant surgery, related dental lab work and materials, follow-up visits and dental implants healing time before loading, it's easy to see that a fewer dental implants treatment save time, money and effort relative to traditional implant treatment that may cost well over $30,000 for one arch.
+When you factor in the cost of each dental implant surgery, related dental lab work and materials, follow-up visits, and dental implant healing time before loading, it's easy to see that a fewer dental implants treatment save time, money, and effort relative to traditional implant treatment that may cost well over $30,000 for one arch.
 Fewer dental implant reduces total healing time and cost.
-In certain clinical cases, you may be eating soft foods and drinking as soon as you leave the dental office with a budget of about $13,500 per one arch for permanent teeth-in-a-day.
+In certain clinical cases where no extractions are required, you may be eating soft foods and drinking as soon as you leave the dental office or within 24 hours with a budget of about $20,000+ per one arch for fixed permanent teeth-in-a-day.

 Out-of-state travelers for Teeth-in-a-Day for full mouth dental implants prosthesis.

-If you are an out-of-state traveler flying over to our dental practice in Fort Lauderdale for our all-on-four complimentary consultation, we suggest to first contact Maria Sherman.
+If you are an out-of-state traveler flying over to our dental practice in Fort Lauderdale for our all-on-4 complimentary consultation, we suggest first contacting our All-On-4 designated team member Nichol.
 We would like to first hear your unique dental situation and the story of your teeth and gums.
-We may suggest for you to send over a CT scan and/or a panoramic radiograph for Dr. Arocha to carefully review it before your arrival.
+We may suggest for you send over a CT scan and/or a panoramic radiograph for Dr. Arocha to carefully review it before your arrival.

 We offer the convenience of having teeth-in-a-day with all-on-four treatment in one office.
-Our patients save anywhere from $5,000 to $8,000 per arch by having the all-on-four treatment in one single location.
+Our patients save anywhere from $4,000 to $6,000 per arch by having the all-on-four treatment in one single location.
 We are conveniently located 10 miles from Fort Lauderdale International Airport.
-Hotels are walking distance from our dental office.
+Hotels are within walking distance of our dental office.

 In general, a cumulative survival rate is high in both maxilla (upper jaw) and mandible (lower jaw) according to scientific evidence reviews